domengabrovsek/gcp-ace-prep/big-table.md

 **D. Ingest the data into Cloud Bigtable.
 Create a row key based on the event timestamp.**

 ---

+(126) - You have designed a solution on Google Cloud that uses multiple Google Cloud products.
+Your company has asked you to estimate the costs of the solution.
+You need to provide estimates for the monthly total cost.
+What should you do?

+**A. For each Google Cloud product in the solution, review the pricing details on the products pricing page.
+Use the pricing calculator to total the monthly costs for each Google Cloud product.**
+B. For each Google Cloud product in the solution, review the pricing details on the products pricing page.
+Create a Google Sheet that summarizes the expected monthly costs for each product.
+C. Provision the solution on Google Cloud.
+Leave the solution provisioned for 1 week.
+Navigate to the Billing Report page in the Cloud Console.
+Multiply the 1 week cost to determine the monthly costs.
+D. Provision the solution on Google Cloud.
+Leave the solution provisioned for 1 week.
+Use Cloud Monitoring to determine the provisioned and used resource amounts.
+Multiply the 1 week cost to determine the monthly costs.

 ---
 ---
 ---
 ---

 ## references

+-